The Secrets of Generating Art Ideas

 • ability to learn new strategic thinking abilities

-• demonstrated creative thinking skills such as flexibility, fluency, skepticism, similarities catching, etc.
+• demonstrated creative thinking skills such as flexibility, fluency, skepticism, opposites, similarities catching, etc.

 • divergent thinking ability